Piya1234saha/Predict-the-percentage-of-an-students/README.md

-# Predict the percentage of an student based on study hours
+# Predict the percentage of an students: